Appearance

 Contract Hierarchy

 Contracts rarely live in isolation.
 A Master Services Agreement governs the SOWs beneath it.
 A master lease sits above every site-level amendment.
 An umbrella agreement sets terms for every satellite contract the counterparty signs.
-Understanding which contract governs which is a core diligence task — and without a view that shows the structure, you're digging through filenames trying to remember what references what.
+Understanding which contract governs which is a core diligence task.
+Without a view that shows the structure, you are digging through filenames trying to remember what references what.

 Contract Hierarchy is the view that shows the structure.